 - 4. What Happens After a Preliminary Hearings?

 A preliminary hearing is a legal procedure for the accused to challenge the criminal proceedings against him or her.
-This challenge takes place early in the criminal court process.
-It is intended to prevent groundless charges and to avoid an embarrassing, expensive, and lengthy trial against someone where there isn't enough evidence to establish probable cause.
+This challenge takes place early in the Colorado criminal court process.
+It is intended to prevent groundless charges and to avoid an embarrassing, expensive, and lengthy jury trial against someone where there isn't enough evidence to establish probable cause.

 After requesting a preliminary hearing, the prosecutor must provide evidence to establish probable cause to a judge in the Colorado County Court.
 This requires probable cause sufficient that an ordinary person could have a reasonable belief that the defendant may have committed the crime for which they are charged.
 If the judge finds probable cause, the court will bind over the case for arraignment.
 If the judge does not find probable cause, the case can be dismissed.

 A preliminary hearing is separate from the criminal trial in Colorado.
 The judge is not making a finding of guilt or innocence in the preliminary hearing.
 If the case goes to trial, it will be the jury (or judge in a bench trial) who decides whether the prosecutor has proven their case “beyond a reasonable doubt.”
+The preliminary hearing takes place after the advisement hearing and arraignment.

 According to the Colorado Rules of Criminal Procedure, “every person accused of a class 1, 2, or 3 felony has the right to demand and receive a preliminary hearing to determine whether probable cause exists to believe that the offense charged in the felony complaint was committed by the defendant.”1